 Table 2: Overview of IB Diploma Results (STC, 2015-2019)

-We are also tremendously proud of our eight IB Courses students, who achieved an impressive average of 5.72 points per subject.
+We are also tremendously proud of our eight IB Courses students.
 They all did very well in their individually chosen pathways.
 For example, one student chose not to take a Group 1 subject, but still achieved 28 points and an A grade in the Extended Essay and a C grade in TOK.
 Another IB Courses student chose not to take a Group 3 subject, but did extremely well to also achieve 28 points, including passing the Core (EE, TOK and CAS).

 We are also very proud of our staff.
 Sha Tin College is very fortunate to employ an extremely talented and professional group of teachers and support staff who have worked tirelessly to support our students.